 Bhilare is a filmmaker from Mumbai whose subjects range from the domestic to the erotic: a dish of “beaten rice”; foreplay—solo.
 The stairwell of a local walk-up is his muse, appearing in several of his shorts.
 His polemical pieces are so submerged in symbolism that only his below-the-fold descriptions provide keys.
 (Perhaps for good reason; speech in India, as elsewhere, can come at a cost.)

 “Me.” speaks for itself and can be summaraized via Steven Patrick Morrissey (whom I’ve discussed before): “It’s time the tale were told/ of how you took a child/ and you made him old.”
-But with Bhilare’s line, “The smell of your hanky,” I was immediately reminded of Egyptiote Greek poet C. P. Cavafy (1863–1933), who in “The Bandaged Shoulder” provides first aid for a lover who told a (tall) tale about a wound that had been poorly dressed.
+But with Bhilare’s line, “The smell of your hanky,” and a ripped collar and kept button, I was immediately reminded of Egyptiote Greek poet C. P. Cavafy (1863–1933), who in “The Bandaged Shoulder” provides first aid for a lover who told a (tall) tale about a wound that had been poorly dressed.
 Upon finding a rag from the original dressing, Cavafy cherishes it.
 In another poem (below), Cavafy, like Bhilare, is left behind.
 And Bhilare, like Duras’s young girl in The Lover, is abandoned by a nonnative.

 But what of the lover never possessed?
 Of affection never expressed?
-My mentor Charles Cameron distilled this in a jewel of a poem titled “Thorns,” written decades ago.
-He likens his own “untold loves” to the few cardinals the Pope holds in pectore—in the breast—cardinals appointed but not published, when, say, to do so would risk persecution.
-The unnamed loves beget an unnamed pain.
-He compares a rosary to a thorned garden of those same loves.
+My mentor Charles Cameron distills this in the jewel that follows.
+(One slight annotation: as inferred, the Pope holds in pectore—in the breast—cardinals appointed but not published, when, say, to do so would risk persecution.)

-(Sūtra-strung, the rosary’s beads literally are prayers—bede, from the Middle English—, supplications murmured, if not untold.
-Decades later we face what else the Holy Father and his church has left untold, after much murmur.)
+Sūtra-strung, the rosary’s beads literally are prayers—bede, from the Middle English—, supplications murmured, if not untold, divided into decades.
+The wren’s nest strikes me as a coarse crown, cruel laurel conferred on a (son of) man not of this world.
+And today we face the anguish of what the Holy Father and his church have left untold, after much murmur, for decades and decades.